-Starting in Java EE 6, Java EE introduced the concept of profiles.
-A profile is a collection of Java EE technologies and APIs that address specific developer communities and application types.
+Starting in Jakarta EE 6, Jakarta EE introduced the concept of profiles.
+A profile is a collection of Jakarta EE technologies and APIs that address specific developer communities and application types.

-The following profiles are implemented through the distributions of GlassFish Server:
+The following profiles are implemented through the distributions of Eclipse GlassFish:

-- Full Platform -The full Java EE platform is designed for developers who require the full set of Java EE APIs for enterprise application development, and is installed when you install GlassFish Server.
-This profile is also installed as part of the Java EE 8 SDK installation. - Web Profile -This profile contains Web technologies that are a subset of the full Java platform, and is designed for developers who do not require the full set of Java EE APIs.
-This profile is also installed with Java EE 8 Web Profile SDK.
+- Full Platform -The full Jakarta EE platform is designed for developers who require the full set of Jakarta EE APIs for enterprise application development, and is installed when you install Eclipse GlassFish. - Web Profile -This profile contains Web technologies that are a subset of the full Java platform, and is designed for developers who do not require the full set of Jakarta EE APIs.

-For the list of APIs in each profile, see "Java EE Standards Support" in GlassFish Server Open Source Edition Release Notes.
+For the list of APIs in each profile, see "Jakarta EE Standards Support" in Eclipse GlassFish Release Notes.

-Securing the GlassFish Server Host
+Securing the Eclipse GlassFish Host

-A GlassFish Server production environment is only as secure as the security of the machine on which it is running.
+A Eclipse GlassFish production environment is only as secure as the security of the machine on which it is running.
 It is important that you secure the physical machine, the operating system, and all other software that is installed on the host machine.

-The following are recommendations for securing a GlassFish Server host in a production environment.
+The following are recommendations for securing a Eclipse GlassFish host in a production environment.
 Also check with the manufacturer of the machine and operating system for recommended security measures.

-The domain and server configuration files should be accessible only by the operating system users who configure or execute GlassFish Server.
+The domain and server configuration files should be accessible only by the operating system users who configure or execute Eclipse GlassFish.

-Table 6-1 Securing the GlassFish Server Host
+Table 6-1 Securing the Eclipse GlassFish Host